0x4D2D/Delta/README.md

-**Creative Only Crash exploits** you can access the creative crash exploits by doing $item list, choose one with $item <item>
+**Creative Only Crash exploits**

+you can access the creative crash exploits by doing $item list, choose one with $item <item>

--ArmorCrash, crash paper servers with an invalid armor -CrashShulker, crash 1.16.5 paper servers using an invalid shulker -CrashEgg, crash servers with a spawn egg
+- ArmorCrash, crash paper servers with an invalid armor
+- CrashShulker, crash 1.16.5 paper servers using an invalid shulker
+- CrashEgg, crash servers with a spawn egg